tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 individual training instance, and that generalization was based on the similarity of the testing items to the learned prototype representations.
-Posner & Keele (1968) has been extremely influential, and continues to be cited in contemporary research as clear evidence that prototype abstraction underlies the benefits of varied training.
-It’s also referenced as a key influence in the development of “Schema Theory of Motor Learning” Schmidt (1975), which in turn influenced decades of research on the potential benefits of varied training in motor skill learning.
-However a number of the core assumptions utilized by Posner & Keele (1968) were later called into question both empirically and with competing theoretical accounts (Hintzman, 1984, 1986; Knapp & Anderson, 1984; McClelland & Rumelhart, 1985; Nosofsky & Kruschke, 1992; Palmeri & Nosofsky, 2001; Zaki & Nosofsky, 2007).
+Posner & Keele (1968) has been extremely influential, and continues to be cited as evidence that prototype abstraction underlies the benefits of varied training.
+It’s also referenced as a key influence in the development of the “Schema Theory of Motor Learning” Schmidt (1975), which in turn influenced decades of research on the potential benefits of varied training in motor skill learning.
+However a number of the core assumptions utilized by Posner & Keele (1968) were later called into question both empirically and with competing theoretical accounts (Hintzman, 1984, 1986; Knapp & Anderson, 1984;
+McClelland & Rumelhart, 1985; Nosofsky & Kruschke, 1992; Palmeri &
-Palmeri & Nosofsky (2001) demonstrated both the dangers of assuming that psychological representations mimic the metric stimulus space, as well the viability of models with simpler representational assumptions.
+Nosofsky, 2001; Zaki & Nosofsky, 2007).
+Palmeri & Nosofsky (2001)
+demonstrated both the dangers of assuming that psychological representations mimic the metric stimulus space, as well the viability of models with simpler representational assumptions.
 These authors conducted a near replication of the Posner & Keele (1968) study, but also had participants provide similarity judgements of the dot pattern stimuli after completing the training phase.
 A multidimensional scaling analysis of the similarity judgements revelead that the psychological representations of the prototype stimuli were not located in the middle of the training stimuli, but were instead extreme points in the psychological space.
 The authors also demonstrated the generalization patterns of Posner & Keele (1968) could be accounted for by an exemplar-based model, without any need to assume the abstraction of a prototype.

 Instance-based, or exemplar-based models generally assume that learners encode each experience with a task as a separate